U.S. launches WTO complaint over Chinese aluminum subsidies

 "China gives its aluminum industry an unfair advantage through underpriced loans and other illegal government subsidies," President Barack Obama said in a statement accompanying the announcement.

-At the same time, U.S. primary aluminum production decreased by 37 percent, even though overall U.S. consumption of the metal increased.
+At the same time, U.S. primary aluminum production fell 37 percent, although overall U.S. consumption of the metal increased.
 Nine of 14 U.S. aluminum smelters have halted production since 2011, with only one operating at full capacity, the U.S. trade office said.

+In a statement on its website on Friday, China's Commerce Ministry said the U.S. complaint "lacked a factual basis", but vowed to handle it according to WTO rules.

+"China's aluminum market is a highly competitive and marketized industry," it said.
+"Relevant loans and raw material purchases are all fully marketized and commercial.
+The so-called subsidy problem claimed by the United States does not exist."

 The pending complaint follows an October request for a WTO case against China's aluminum trade practices by six U.S. senators concerned about 15,000 lost jobs in the sector in recent years.